Universal level statistics of the out-of-time-ordered operator: Early-time behavior of OTOC

-where $\sigma$ controls initial squeezing, and the parameters ${\bf r}_0$ and ${\bf p_0}$ are the initial average position and momentum of the wave packet. $|{\bf p}_0| = p_0 = 1$ is the unit of momentum introduced before.
-However, this is not enough.
-Let $\lambda_{\rm cl}$ denote the classical Lyapunov exponent of the system at unit momentum $|{\bf p}| = 1$ (for fixed mass $m=1$ at arbitrary momentum, $\lambda_{\rm cl}|_{\bf p} \propto |{\bf p}|$).
-There are two standard time scales: the collision time $t_c \sim 1/\lambda_{\rm cl}$ is of the order of the time it takes the wave packet to hit the billiard's wall, and the Ehrenfest time $t_E \sim |\ln\heff|/\lambda_{\rm cl}$ is of the order of the time it takes a minimal-uncertainty wave packet to spread across the entire system.
-Classically, $\lambda_{\rm cl}$ is defined as the infinite-time average and can be obtained for (almost) any initial condition by allowing enough time for a trial trajectory to explore a decent fraction of the phase space.
+Let $\lambda_{\rm cl}$ denote the classical Lyapunov exponent of the system at unit momentum $|{\bf p}|=1$ (the mass is fixed at $m=1$, so $\lambda_{\rm cl}|_{\bf p}\propto |{\bf p}|$).
+There are two relevant time scales: the collision time $t_c\sim1/\lambda_{\rm cl}$ is of the order of the time it takes the wave packet to hit the billiard's wall, and the Ehrenfest time $t_E\sim|\ln\heff|/\lambda_{\rm cl}$ is of the order of the time it takes a minimal-uncertainty wave packet to spread across the entire system.
+Classically, $\lambda_{\rm cl}$ is defined as the infinite-time average and it can be obtained for (almost) any initial condition by allowing enough time for a trial trajectory to explore a sufficient fraction of the phase space.
 At early times, though, the exponent fluctuates a lot before it reaches its average value, and the early-time values depend on the initial conditions.
-In the quantum calculation, the classical physics is limited to $t < t_E$, which in our case allows for just a few collisions of the wave packet with the walls.
-But instead of a single trial trajectory, we start with a wave packet that is equivalent to averaging over an ensemble of trajectories, which, in turn, is equivalent to averaging over a longer time and cancels most of the fluctuations.
-Within our numerics, we were unable to reach complete self-averaging, so while we see robust exponential growth spanning the interval between $t_c$ and $t_E$, the value of the exponent still depends on the initial wave packet and fluctuates moderately.
+In the quantum calculation, the classical physics is limited to $t<t_E$, which in our case allows for just a few collisions with the walls.
+But instead of a single trial trajectory, we start with a wave packet that is equivalent to averaging over an ensemble of trajectories, which, in turn, is equivalent to averaging over a longer time and decreases the fluctuations.
+Within our numerics, we were still unable to reach complete self-averaging, so while we see a robust exponential growth spanning the interval between $t_c$ and $t_E$, the value of the exponent does depend on the initial wave packet and fluctuates moderately.
+However, it does not indicate any disagreement between quantum and classical description at early times.
+Classically, one can see the same fluctuations in the short-time Lyapunov exponent averaged over Wigner distributions of initial conditions that correspond to minimal-uncertainty wave packets used as initial conditions in our quantum calculations \cite{Crt}.
+The fluctuations occur both as functions of time and initial conditions.